 - Endorsed digital Monitoring, Reporting and Verification (dMRV) technology, as recognized by the Carbon Standards technology list (Table 2), may be utilized. - For the endorsement of innovative C-accounting methods and technologies, a detailed outline of the new method or technology should be submitted to Carbon Standards - When seeking endorsement for a new technology that aligns with a measurement approach already detailed in Annex I, compliance with the specifications set out in Annex 1 must be demonstrated. - For endorsement entirely novel measurement approaches, a comprehensive description of the approach, along with its foundational quality and performance requirements, must be formulated by the applicant in collaboration with Carbon Standards. - To gain endorsement for a specific technology that aligns with this new approach and aligns with the requirements as per chapter 2, a detailed explanation, inclusive of relevant references, must be shared with Carbon Standards. - Validation reports, ensuring that the accuracy of the new measurement technique remains ≤ 10% deviation when cross-referenced against ground samples, are requisite.
-The extent of the ground sample (number of replicates/area) will be defined on a case-by-case basis, contingent on the measurement method. - The technology's range of applicability (whether it pertains to specific species, regions, projects, etc.) needs to be explicitly articulated and justified. - Carbon Standards must be given a thorough presentation of the technology/application/platform's hardware and software components.
+The extent of the ground sample (number of replicates/area) will be defined on a caseby-case basis, contingent on the measurement method. - The technology's range of applicability (whether it pertains to specific species, regions, projects, etc.) needs to be explicitly articulated and justified. - Carbon Standards must be given a thorough presentation of the technology/application/platform's hardware and software components.
 Absolute transparency with Carbon Standards is essential when accrediting new technologies.
-To safeguard the intellectual property of the C-Sink Manager, non-disclosure agreements will be executed. - The prerogative to request additional on-field demonstrations and validation of the Caccounting technology during in-person field evaluations remains with the certifier.
+To safeguard the intellectual property of the C-Sink Manager, non-disclosure agreements will be executed. - The prerogative to request additional on-field demonstrations and validation of the C-accounting technology during in-person field evaluations remains with the certifier.

-10.4 C-Sink certification
+10.4 C-Sink Certification

-Upon the approval of the aforementioned documents and technologies and the physical initiation of the project, the certifier will carry out on-site audits.
-For certain situations, audits can also be conducted online.
+Upon the approval of the aforementioned documents and technologies and the physical initiation of the project, the certifier will conduct on-site audits.
+Audits may be conducted online in justified exceptions.
 The decision to opt for online or on-site audits remains at the discretion of the certification body.

 For every C-Sink Manager, these on-site audits will encompass each management unit at a minimum of once every five years (first audit in the year of implementation).
 Furthermore, a random sample comprising at least 5% of the management units will undergo annual inspections.

 Additionally, the C-Sink Manager is required to supply the certifier annually with new aerial imagery, which must include both a timestamp and geolocation.
-These photographs or films must be captured by a drone or technology delivering equivalent graphic quality at an altitude no greater than 100m above the canopy.
+These photographs or films must be captured by a drone or technology delivering equivalent graphic quality at an altitude no greater than 100m above the canopy, covering the whole Management Unit.
 Up-to-date footage will be displayed in the Global C-Sink Registry.
+The certifier reserves the right to individually conduct additional drone flights at times of on-site audits.